-- Democracy and the rule of law and individual liberty – Citizenship, Personal, Social and Health development, Religious education, careers guidance and Social communication and interaction.
-We also have a school council, which is democratically elected and collective worship,
+- Democracy and the rule of law and individual liberty.
+Citizenship, Personal, Social and Health development, Religious education, careers guidance and Social communication and interaction.
+We also have a school council, which is democratically elected and collective worship.

-- Mutual respect and tolerance of those with different faiths, beliefs and cultures. – Personal, Social and Health development, Religious education, social communication and interaction, collective worship and multi-cultural days and celebrations.
+- Mutual respect and tolerance of those with different faiths, beliefs and cultures.
+Personal, Social and Health development, Religious education, social communication and interaction, collective worship and multi-cultural days and celebrations.

 - Spiritual, moral, social and cultural development – this is promoted across all subjects in the curriculum and particularly in Religious education, collective worship, assemblies, Personal, Social and Health development and social communication and interaction.

-We measure our pupils success in many different ways
+We measure our pupils’ success in many different ways:

-- Pupils academic progress throughout their time in school
+- Pupils’ academic progress throughout their time in school.

-- Our pupils emotional, social and physical wellbeing.
+- Pupils’ emotional, social and physical well-being.

 Head of School

-Please click here to view our Pupil British Values
+Please click here to view our Pupil British Values poster.